francisfjin/geospatial-classif/README.md

 Methods: Importing XLS and CSV files, slicing excel sheets, filtering for minority communities, cleaning and renaming columns, grouping by and merging on Commuting Zone, a unique numeric identifier for communities ranging across the entire United States.
 Resulting dataset has 40 features and 500 entries.

-Target variable is a metric to measure socioeconomic mobility, deemed “Absolute Upward Mobility” and engineered from the original [paper](https://opportunityinsights.org/paper/land-of-opportunity/).
-It is the mean income rank of children whose parents are at the 25th percentile of the national parent income distribution.
+Target variable is a metric to measure socioeconomic mobility, deemed “Absolute Upward Mobility” and engineered from the original [paper](https://opportunityinsights.org/paper/land-of-opportunity/) from Opportunity Insights.
+Defined as the mean income rank of children whose parents are at the 25th percentile of the national parent income distribution.

 ## EDA